omclarke/omclarke/README.md

 ![](https://media-exp1.licdn.com/dms/image/C4D16AQFlUOA1AWFQ6g/profile-displaybackgroundimage-shrink_350_1400/0/1661184590800?e=1671667200&v=beta&t=pd4WL8lhejqeJNDuBpHDds9QLKK2MBYiDaDlY6ICS3I)
 # Hello I'm Olijoh M. Clarke,
-a New York native, and  Army veteran currently residing in North Carolina.
+A New York native, and Army veteran currently residing in North Carolina.

   I'm  an entry-level Data Analyst, making a career change from 10+ years working in various roles, as a Pharmacy Technician, ranging from retail to wholesale, inpatient, instructing, and sales.
 Also a recently separated Airborne Military Police Veteran.
 I've completed a **'Data Analytics Immersion Bootcamp'** at Thinkful.
 Over the past four months, I learned Excel (Pivots, Formulas, Visualization, Analysis, Statistics) SQL, Python(Pandas, Numpy, Seaborn), data cleaning, data querying and Tableau.
 During this 50+ hours a week course, I've also completed 3 Capstone projects as well a working on some for my own portfolio.
 Along side that I've learned how to use PowerBI, as I noticed its another industry standard that would be good to add to my skillset.
 Currently a student at Thomas Edison State University for Mathematics and Data Science as I continue to progress in my career.